hujack891/MRAG/data/doc_cleaned/Bitter_Lake_Walkthrough.md

 As you head up the stone stairs, look for a small pathway on the left where Zhu Bajie will point out a small enclosure.
 Be ready to deal with both a Falcon Fan-Maker and Cyan Bat.
 Shut down the Falcon with Immobilize so you can quickly remove the bat, and then focus your attention on defeating the stronger falcon enemy.

 With both of them down, you'll find that they were guarding a **Luojia Fragrant Vine** , which you can now bring back to the Zodiac Village instead of going all the way back to Chapter 1!

-North Shore of the Bitter Lake Luojia Fragrant Vine

 ![Wukong Bitter 47.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/8/89/Wukong_Bitter_47.jpg)